zapping-vbi/zvbi/README.md

     git clone https://github.com/zapping-vbi/zvbi.git

   This project uses GNU autotools.
-After cloning the repo, this command will create missing configuration and make files:
+After cloning the repo, this command will create missing configuration files:

     cd zvbi && ./autogen.sh

-  Currently, running `./autogen.sh` will also run `./configure` directly after.
+  Next, to generate the Makefiles, run:

+    ./configure

+  Optionally, running `CONFIGURE=1 ./autogen.sh` will run the configure script immediately after the autogen script with a single command.

-  To compile and build, run:
+  After configuring, to compile and build, run:

     make